sameershukla/JavaFPLearning/README.md

 **TriFunction:** This interface handles three parameters, and the TriFunctionPipeline example showcases how to handle functions with three parameters.

+**UserManagementService**: This example demonstrates how to chain functions together in a Spring Boot application.

+## The "chaining.advance" package is especially notable for showcasing how to chain together objects of the java.util.function.Function interface.
+Here is the suggested learning order for the included examples:

+**FunctionExample:** Demonstrates how Function as First class citizens in Java.
+**StringFunctionPipeline:** Demonstrates how to create a pipeline of Functions to manipulate strings.
+**FunctionCompositionExample:** Demonstrates the difference between 'compose' and 'andThen' functions

 # Package info

-##### 1. _functional.hof_: Contains Higher Order Function Examples

-##### 2. _functional.basics_: Contains examples of function chaining, the package has example of Function, BiFunction and user-defined TriFunction chaining.
+##### 1. chaining: Contains examples of function chaining, the package has example of Function, BiFunction and user-defined TriFunction chaining.

+##### 2. functional.currying:_ Contains examples of Currying

+##### 3. _functional.hof_: Contains Higher Order Function Examples

-##### 3. _functional.tuple_: A tuple is similar to an array, but unlike an array, it can hold elements of different types, and it has a fixed length.
+##### 4. _types_: Contains clases like Tuples and Unit, A tuple is similar to an array, but unlike an array, it can hold elements of different types, and it has a fixed length.
 Tuples are a convenient way to group together related data that doesn't naturally fit into a class or a case class.
 The Tuple is a user-defined class.

-##### 4. functional.currying:_ Contains examples of Currying

 # Function in Functional Programming